East Tennessee bridge burnings: Later actions of the bridge burners

 In the weeks following the bridge burnings, William Carter returned to Kentucky to continue to pressure Union commanders to invade East Tennessee.
 William Pickens, Daniel Stover, and Alfred Cate all fled to Kentucky and enlisted in the Union Army.
 David Fry was captured in Georgia in the spring of 1862 and ordered to hang, but he managed to escape.
-Union forces under Ambrose Burnside finally invaded East Tennessee in mid-1863, and entered Knoxville unopposed in September of that year.
+Union forces under Ambrose Burnside invaded East Tennessee and entered Knoxville unopposed in September 1863.

 After his release in early 1862, Brownlow published his prison journal in his book, Sketches of the Rise, Progress and Decline of Secession.
-Aimed at northern readers, the book's chapter on the bridge burners focuses on alleged atrocities committed by Confederate soldiers and politicians, and includes several engravings depicting the executions and last moments of some of the condemned conspirators.
+Aimed at northern readers, the book's chapter on the bridge burners focuses on alleged atrocities committed by Confederate soldiers and politicians and includes several engravings depicting the executions and last moments of some of the condemned conspirators.
 Following his return to Knoxville on the heels of Burnside's invasion in 1863, Brownlow vengefully pursued all who had prosecuted the bridge burners.